MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/inventory/unable-to-print-the.md

 ms.dyn365.ops.version: 10.0.19
 ---

-# Unable to show the new notes attached to a picking list journal in the picking list report
+# Unable to show new notes attached to a journal in the picking list report

 KB Number: 4611660

 ## Symptoms

-Unable to show the new notes attached to a picking list journal in the picking list report.
+You are unable to show the new notes attached to a picking list journal in the picking list report.

 ## Resolution